JayaswalPrateek/MyCSnotesForME/DStr.md

 	- height of a node in a tree is equal to the number of connecting links needed to reach that node from the furthest leaf(a node without any child) under the node
 	- so height of all leaves is 0
 	- height of a tree is height of the topmost node of the tree
-- max number of nodes for a node at height h = 2^h
+- max number of nodes for a node at height h = (2^h)-1

-	 - a tree where every node can have only 2 child nodes and the left child node should be lesser than parent node and the right child node should be greater than the parent node
-	 - number of nodes at height h = 2^h so we can find max number of nodes of the BINARY tree if we know the ht of the BINARY tree
-	 - for a BINARY tree of ht h, max nodes = 2^h - 1
-	 - a binary tree where a node can only have 2 or no nodes is called a perfect binary tree and its height is floor of log base2 n
+- a binary tree for which any node either has 2 or 0 nodes is called a perfect binary tree and height of a perfect binary tree = floor(log base2 of n) where n is number of nodes
-	 - cost proportional to ht of tree
+- cost proportional to the height of the tree
-		 - ht is less if the tree is dense and more like a perfect binary tree
+	- the height is lesser if the tree is denser and a tree is denser if it is a perfect binary tree
+	- more a binary tree is perfect, denser it is
+	- linked list is the most imperfect binary tree as every node will have one node
-		 - opposite of a perfect binary tree is a linked list
+	- tree operations are `O(height)` so for a perfect binary tree `O(log base2 of n)`
-			 - min ht can be floor of log base2 n
-			 - max ht is n-1
-			 - n is the number of nodes

 		- so tree has O(ht)
 			- perfect hai toh O(log base2 n)
 			- linked list toh O(n)